 The staff and industry are working to resolve these problems, and we would like to be kept informed as the work progresses.

-Dr. William J. Shack did not participate in the Committee's deliberations
+Dr. William J. Shack did not participate in the Committee's deliberations regarding this matter.

 |George E. Apostolakis

 - Draft Memorandum from Brian Sheron, Office of Nuclear Reactor Regulation, NRC, to Samuel J. Collins, Office of Nuclear Reactor Regulation, NRC, Subject: Vessel Head Penetration Nozzles Cracking Action Plan, received March 29, 2002.